-The post The Arc Unites with the Black Community in Response to the Conviction of Derek Chauvin appeared first on The Arc.
+The post The Arc Mourns the Loss of Disability Rights Icon Judy Heumann appeared first on The Arc.

-The post The Arc Condemns Killing of Daunte Wright appeared first on The Arc.
+The post The Arc Announces New Leaders and Members of National Board of Directors appeared first on The Arc.